The Strong and Super Tree Property at Successors of Singular Cardinals: ITP below ℵ ω with the strong tree property at ℵ ω+1

 \begin{prop}\cite[Lemma 5.9]{NeemanTPNw+1} There is a $\mu^+$-closed extension $N[G]$ containing $M[A_1\times S_0]$, with $G$ still generic over $N[e]$ and both $\nu$ and $\nu^+$ still cardinals in $N[e][G]$. \end{prop} \begin{proof} The relevant model is the extension of $N$ by the product of the factor forcing refining $U_{[1,\w)}$ to a filter for $\BB^{+A_0\ast\dot{\UU}_0}\uhr[\ka_2,\nu)$ and the factor forcing refining $S_{[1,\w)}$ to a filter for $\CC^{+A_0\ast\dot{\UU}_0}\uhr[\ka_2,\nu)$.
 By Fact \ref{fact:Brefinementisdirclosed} and Fact \ref{fact:Crefinementdirclosed}, every descending sequence of conditions in these posets with length $<\ka_2$ belonging to $V[A_0\ast U_0]$ have lower bounds.
 From Fact \ref{fact:laterforcingsdist} we see that every descending sequence of conditions in these posets with length less than $\ka_1 = \mu$ in $V[A][U][S]$ belong to $V[A\uhr\ka_2][U\uhr\ka_1]$, so they must belong to $V[A_0\ast U_0]$.
 We conclude that the factor posets are $\mu$-closed in $V[A][U][S]$.
 When we extend $N[e]$ by these posets, the resulting model is contained in $V[A][U\uhr\ka_1][B\uhr[\ka_1,\nu)][C][e]$; this model preserves $\nu$, $\nu^+$, and each $\ka_n$.
 (For more details about the cardinal preservation, see \cite[Lemma 4.24]{NeemanTPNw+1} and \cite[Remark 4.25]{NeemanTPNw+1}.) \end{proof}

 In particular, $N[G]$ projects to $M[A_1\times S_0]$, which projects to $N$.
 Moreover $M[\LL_\mu] = M[A_1\times S_0 \times e]$, which projects to our final model $N[e]$.

 \begin{claim} In $N[e]$, the strong tree property holds at $\nu^+$. \end{claim} \begin{proof} This is almost identical to the proof of \cite[Claim 6.5]{NeemanTPNw+1}, using a slightly more general branch lemma.
 Let $d$ be a thin $\mc{P}_{\nu^+}(\la)$-list.
-By Claim \ref{cl:TPnu+}, $d$ has an ineffable branch in the model $M[A_1\times S_0 \times e]$.
+By Claim \ref{cl:TPnu+}, $d$ has a cofinal branch in the model $M[A_1\times S_0 \times e]$.

 Let $N[G]$ be the extension of $N$ given by Proposition \ref{prop:TPNeemanLem5.9}.
 Since $\dot{d}$ has a cofinal branch in $M[A_1\times S_0\times e]$, this branch is also present in $N[e][G]$.
 Applying Lemma \ref{lem:M-S} and Lemma \ref{branchapprox}, we conclude that the branch could not have been added by $G$.
 It follows that $\dot{d}$ has a cofinal branch in $N[e]$ as desired. \end{proof}